d1sc0o/normald1sc0o/README.md

 I am overall a shy person.
 I get nervous or anxious very easily, be patient ok?
 Because of this i get scared to interact or contact first.
 Promise i don't hate you ^^ That being said, I do get very scared to approach people or talk to people.
 Especially when I think you're cool, and I think pretty much everyone is cool.

 TO MY OOMFS!! hey you guys mean a lot to me even though we don't talk.
 I enjoy sitting around you guys.
 If i have any kind of dni in my status, feel free to sit with me.
 If i don't have any dni.. still feel free to sit with me.
 I love looove sitting with people, it makes me very happy.
 Love you guys ^^

+also i made @OscarsCheeseFactory and @xangel-xxx 's github repositories !!!
+Yay!!
   </details>